codeadeel/HRCT_COVID19/README.md

 ### Note: ***THIS REPOSITORY IS CURRENTLY UNDER DEVELOPMENT***

-For seup in python, please install requirements form [requirements.txt][req_addr].
+For setup in python, please install requirements form [requirements.txt][req_addr].
 After that, tool can be started using following command:

 ```bash
 python3 ./hrct.py